Clive Bull 1am - 4am

-Internet Giants Could Be Fined Over Terror Content, Minister Suggests
+Internet Giants Could Face Fines Over Extremist Content, Minister Suggests

 Fines could soon be introduced for internet giants who fail to deal with extremist content online, a Tory minister has suggested.